Rectification in a mixture of active and passive particles subject to a ratchet potential: Introduction

 In Section~\ref{sec:model}, we specify the model and express it in non-dimensional units.
 We also give a precise definition of the (averaged) currents that are our subject of study.
 In Section~\ref{sec:results}, we use extensive numerical simulations to explore how the different parameters of the system (tumbling rate, diffusion coefficients, particles sizes, ...) influence those currents.
 Our goal is not a complete survey of the high-dimensional parameter space but rather to identify certain regimes in which the currents are large enough to be unambiguously identified from the numerical data, and then to gain mechanistic insight by parameter variation across such regimes.
-In one of these regimes, where the currents are reversed from the case seen with active particles alone, we draw a comparison with a mixture of passive particles at two different temperatures that also shows negative currents by a qualitatively similar mechanism.
+An important feature of the active-passive mixture is that the current may flow in either direction; this contrasts with the situation for active particles alone, where particles always travel down the steeper side of the potential, and up the shallower one.
+The unexpected current-reversal in the mixture can be explained on the basis of temperature differences between active and passive particles.
+In these regimes, 'cold' active particles are trapped into potential minima, and have more probability to be pushed to the left than to right because of the shorter separation with the potential maxima.
+Given the importance of temperature difference in this phenomenon, we draw a comparison with a mixture of passive particles at two different temperatures that also shows negative currents by a qualitatively similar mechanism.
 Conclusions and perspectives are presented in Section~\ref{sec:conclusions}.